jeremyedmiston/3nsor-plotter/README.md

 This plotter is hung by two pieces of rope on a door and controlled by a BrickPi.
 Since BrickPi has no screen I built a web interface with tornado.
 The video is done with the BrickPi branch of this repo.
 The newest branch is on Ev3dev.

-## Warning ##
-I'm still having issues with ev3dev.
-Until they are resolved, it's best to clone the BrickPi branch.

 ## Requirements ##
 - **Tornado**
 - **Ev3dev** and of course the python bindings.